 The first step in KYC processes is to establish that the customer is who they claim to be.
 This requires any customer – both individual and corporate – to have their identity verified.

 For all individuals involved (including the identified beneficial owners for corporate customers), identity details must be obtained and verified.
-There is a scope for financial institutions to use the documents most appropriate for their customers and that they can be verified.
-This will usually include:
+Documents usually include those that contain the following:

 - Date of birth